 If you have a PTZ or your cameras are powered separately from you recorder, you should get in the habit of restarting them manually or adding a timer to the power point with at least weekly reboots.

-Many times this is not needed, but sometimes it is and if you live in an area with dirty power, a nightly restart of your system may help.
+Many times this is not needed, but sometimes it is and if you live in an area with dirty power, a regular restart of your system may help.